-An act of god, on the other hand, is a very rare and unpredictable event that is usually not classified by insurers as a ‘standard risk’, but instead, each insurer will outline their terms on the matter within their policy terms and conditions.
+An act of god, on the other hand, is a very rare and unpredictable event that is usually not classified by insurance providers as a ‘standard risk’, but instead, each insurance provider will outline their terms on the matter within their policy terms and conditions.
 Based on this, usually ‘acts of god’ are not covered as part of a standard home insurance policy.
 That said, certain elements that could be classed as a natural disaster, such as a flood, might be which is why, unfortunately, the lines appear to be so blurred.
-You will need to contact your home insurer to further discuss the exclusions of your home insurance policy.
+You will need to contact your home insurance provider to further discuss the exclusions of your home insurance policy.

 Can I protect my home against an act of god?

 When purchasing your home insurance policy it is always a good idea to thoroughly read through and be aware of the exclusions of your policy.
 Being aware of such exclusions may help you to protect your home from some natural disasters.
 For example, if you live in a floodplain, although most insurance providers provide cover for flood damage, it is worth checking your insurance policy to make sure you are covered.